quantum-tinkerer/pymablock/README.md

 block-diagonalizes Hamiltonians with multivariate perturbations to arbitrary order.

-Building an effective model using {{Pymablock}} is a three step process:
+Building an effective model using Pymablock is a three step process:
 * Define a Hamiltonian
 * Call `pymablock.block_diagonalize`
 * Request the desired order of the effective Hamiltonian